Dr Nicola Searle

 Conferences and talks

-2022: Witness to the House of Lords’ Communications and Digital Select Committee
+2022: Expert Witness, House of Lords’ Communications and Digital Select Committee

 Served as expert witness to inform the Inquiry into the Creative Industries